Why Falcon Heavy is the rocket I've (we've) been waiting for

 Now I was finally here in Huntsville, getting a little taste of what I missed out on as a kid, but still unable to focus completely on the experience.
 However, this time it had nothing to do with fear and self-repression.

-While writers in ill-fitting flight suits made their own steps on the "moon" (basically just an uneven mold of some sort meant to replicate the lunar surface) with the help of huge springs and a harness hanging from the ceiling, I watched smoke pour out from beneath Heavy's 27 engines on my phone.
+I watched on my phone as smoke poured out from beneath Heavy's 27 engines.
+Not far from me, writers in ill-fitting flight suits made their own steps on the "moon" (basically just an uneven mold of some sort meant to replicate the lunar surface) with the help of huge springs and a harness hanging from the ceiling.

 It turns out the design for Falcon Heavy and Elon Musk's vision of humans on Mars may have originated, at least in part, in the mind of the man who was instrumental in creating the Saturn V here in Huntsville.

-Before German-turned-American engineer Wernher von Braun was conscripted to build rockets for the Apollo project, he published a short book in German, "Das Marsprojeckt," (later translated to English) that envisioned reusable rockets, in a configuration more like Falcon Heavy than Saturn V, journeying to the red planet.
+Before German-turned-American engineer Wernher von Braun was conscripted to build rockets for the Apollo project, he published a short book in German, "Das Marsprojeckt," (later translated to English).
+It envisioned reusable rockets, in a configuration more like Falcon Heavy than Saturn V, journeying to the red planet.
 His sketches on display in Huntsville look like they could be back-of-the-napkin notes taken from SpaceX headquarters.

 Weirdest of all, von Braun imagined a future Martian government in which the head of state went by the title "Elon."

-But Falcon Heavy didn't move from that historic launch site as I watched it thunder to life from my phone.
-I was watching the static fire test performed in advance of Tuesday's planned launch.
+But Falcon Heavy didn't move from that historic launch site as I watched it thunder to life.
+I was viewing the static fire test performed in advance of Tuesday's planned launch.

-After my moon walk and a 45-second ride in the disorienting multi-axis trainer, which simulates an uncontrolled tumble through space, I quickly made my way to the Space Camp cafeteria, which is more like something out of elementary school than "2001: A Space Odyssey."
+After my moon walk and a 45-second ride in the disorienting Multi-Axis Trainer, which simulates an uncontrolled tumble through space, I quickly made my way to the cafeteria, which is more like something out of elementary school than "2001: A Space Odyssey."
 I commandeered an open table and wrote a post about the successful hold-down firing of Heavy.
 It was all a bit surreal to be surrounded by the rich past of spaceflight while monitoring the start of its next chapter from afar.

 Spending a few days amid all that history amped up my anticipation for Tuesday's launch, which now feels decades overdue to me, as it surely does to Musk and many others working in space today.